rthille/puppet-lxc/README.md

 * *ensure:* can be 'absent', 'stopped' or 'running'.
 Defaults to 'running'.
 * *template:* the name of your template name.
 * *vgname:* the volume group to create your container in.
 * *host:* the host to create/destroy your container on.
+Migration is not (yet?) supported.
 Defaults to all hosts.
 * *autostart:* Automatically start container at boot time.
 Defaults to true.
 * *lvsize:* The logical volume size in GB.
 Resizing is not supported (yet?).
 Defaults to 5.
 * *filesystem:* The filesystem to use for the container.
 Defaults to 'ext4'